sovereigndaddy/blog/_drafts/bitcoin-changed-me.markdown

     src: /img/Bitcoin/bitcoin-post-banner.jpg
 ---
 # About this post
-This post is a short post on my exposure to Bitcoin and how I evolved from price obsession to Bitcoin privacy enthusiast.
+This post is a short post on my exposure to Bitcoin and how I evolved from price obsession to Bitcoin enthusiast.
 <br/>
 # Blinded by the Price
 Bitcoin is freedom, but unfortunately most people that know about Bitcoin miss this point completely.
 They're only aware about the price of bitcoin, what they hear about it on the evening news, or how they should hurry and buy more before it goes to 1 million USD per bitcoin ([FOMO](https://www.dictionary.com/browse/fomo)).
 It's only until you take a step back and awaken from the price fallacy, that you'll come to the realization that the Bitcoin network itself is an uncensorable and unstoppable force.